2011 FEI World Cup Finals: Vaulting

-Agenda and results

 The 2010/2011 Vaulting World Cup season was a test season, the first World Cup season ever in Vaulting history.

 The World Cup Final consists of two freestyle competitions.
 Both competitions was held separated by gender.
 The first competition was held at Friday midday (April 29, 2011), the second competition at Saturday midday (April 30, 2011).
 The vaulter with the best average of both competition results is the World Cup Champion of the 2010/2011 season.